dotnet/csharplang/proposals/init.md

 }
 ```

-The ability to assign fields from an `init` accessor is limited to fields
+The ability to assign `readonly` fields from an `init` accessor is limited to
-declared on the same type as the accessor.
-It cannot be used to assign fields
+those fields declared on the same type as the accessor.
+It cannot be used to
-in a base type.
-This rule ensures that type authors remain in control over the
+assign `readonly` fields in a base type.
+This rule ensures that type authors
-mutability behavior of their type.
-Developers who do not wish to utilize
+remain in control over the mutability behavior of their type.
+Developers who do
-`init` cannot be impacted from other types choosing to do so:
+not wish to utilize `init` cannot be impacted from other types choosing to
+do so:

 ```cs
 class Base